furkanyesiler/PhonationModes-MasterThesis/ThesisMaterials/datasets/readme.md

 ## Datasets

 #### Our experiments use 4 individual datasets and a combined one.
-For more information regarding datasets, Section 2.1 of the thesis can be checked.
+More information regarding datasets can be found in Section 2.1 of the thesis.

 ### DS-1